Steven K. SchmidtPrincipal Investigator

 Lab Alumni

 Alison is an undergraduate student studying ecology and evolutionary biology and music performance in trombone.
-She is interested in pursuing a career related to bioinformatics and genetics, and enjoys learning about evolution, microbes, and how ecological systems fit together. email: alison.orthel@colorado.edu Amy Barfield (M.A.
-2021)
+She is interested in pursuing a career related to bioinformatics and genetics, and enjoys learning about evolution, microbes, and how ecological systems fit together. email: [email protected] Amy Barfield (MA 2021)

 Amy's master's thesis examined the effects of glyphosate-based herbicides on soil microbial communities of grassland and alpine environments.
 Broadly, she is interested in soil biogeochemistry and environmental responses to disturbances, and joined the Schmidt lab because she thought microbes seemed pretty cool and wanted to learn more about them.
 She currently works in science communication for UCAR. email: Amy.Barfield@colorado.edu Abby Tubman (undergraduate research assistant 2019-2020)